Get a Job at Microsoft: Interview Process and Top Questions

 Exponent TeamExponent TeamLast updated

-As one of the top tech companies in the world, the Microsoft interview process is notoriously thorough, lengthy, and can be challenging.
+As one of the top tech companies in the world, Microsoft's interview process is notoriously thorough, lengthy, and challenging.

-There are plenty of opportunities available at Microsoft.
-It is considered a top employer of students and new graduates with internship and research positions available across the company.
-In 2023, the company had approximately 221,000 full-time employees.
+Microsoft offers plenty of opportunities.
+It is considered a top employer of students and new graduates, with internship and research positions available across the company.

-In 2023, Forbes rated Microsoft the number 2 best place to work on its list of over 700 companies across the world.
+Forbes rated Microsoft as the second-best workplace among over 700 companies worldwide.
 Like Spotify or Airbnb, its work culture has also made it a top employer for diversity and social impact.

-Below, we break down the Microsoft interview process and top questions you should expect to answer.
+Below, we summarize the Microsoft interview process and the questions you should expect to answer.

-Microsoft's interview process can take anywhere from two weeks to one month, with three to five interview rounds.
+Microsoft's interview process can take two weeks to one month and consist of three to five rounds.

-For students, the process could take up to two months and may have as many as nine interview rounds altogether.
+For students, the process could take up to two months and involve as many as nine interview rounds.

 The process typically involves: